 - 1 teaspoon filtered water

-Mix ingredients together in a ceramic bowl using a non-metal utensil, adding more water if the mask needs to be thinned out.
-Apply to your face, and allow 10 to 15 minutes to dry.
+Mix the ingredients in a ceramic bowl using a non-metal utensil, adding more water if the mask needs to be thinned out.
+Apply the mixture to your face, and allow 10–15 minutes to dry.
 Rinse with warm water and follow with moisturizer.

 If you can’t get ahold of aloe vera juice, you can use fresh aloe vera or 99% aloe vera gelly.

-Add the ingredients into a small bowl, and use your finger to mix them together before applying to the skin.
-In circular motions, work the charcoal mixture around your face for 1 minute, then let the mask sit for 10 to 15 minutes.
+Add the ingredients into a small bowl, and use your finger to mix them before applying to the skin.
+In circular motions, work the charcoal mixture around your face for 1 minute, then let the mask sit for 10–15 minutes.
 Rinse thoroughly with warm water.

 - 1 tablespoon aloe vera gel